ScalablyTyped/circe/docs/src/main/tut/index.md

 [Jackson][jackson] for both parsing and printing.

-circe also provides a [`parser`][circe-parser] subproject that provides parsing support for Scala.js, with JVM parsing provided by `io.circe.jawn` and JavaScript parsing from `scalajs.js.JSON`.
+circe also provides a [`parser`][circe-parser] subproject that provides parsing support for Scala.js, with JVM parsing provided by `io.circe013.jawn` and JavaScript parsing from `scalajs.js.JSON`.

 See the [Parsing page](parsing.html) for more details.